 While out seeking a few nearby hidden gems, we discovered the trail system of the Puntledge River Recreation area.
-Owned by BC Hydro, this beautiful area has an abundance of multi-use trails to explore.
+BC Hydro owns this beautiful area and has abundant multi-use trails to explore.
 The majority of which, start at the Comox Lake Dam near Cumberland.

 Quick Facts